snikproject/virtuoso-import-docker/README.md

 - `GIT_REPO`: The URL of the repository used via `git clone` and SSH.
 - `GIT_EMAIL`: The e-mail address of the user which should create and push commits.
 - `GIT_NAME`: The name of the user which should create and push commits.
-- `GRAPH_URI`: The URI of the graph which should be copied into the repo.
+- `GRAPH_IRIS`: The IRIs of the graphs which should be copied into the repo.
-- `CRON_JOB`: 'update' or 'import'
+- `CRON_JOB`: 'dump' or 'import'

-Either you run the container
+You can run the container with one of the following commands:

-- with /virtuoso/import.sh as command for importing data from VIRTUOSO_IMPORT_DIR or
+- `/virtuoso/import.sh` as command for importing data from VIRTUOSO_IMPORT_DIR or
-- /virtuoso/git_import.sh for importing data one time from the repository or
+- `/virtuoso/git_import.sh` for importing data one time from the repository or
+- `/virtuoso/dump.sh` as command to dump data into VIRTUOSO_IMPORT_DIR or
-- /virtuoso/git_write.sh in order to use data from virtuoso and update with it the repository or
+- `/virtuoso/git_dump.sh` in order to dump the data from virtuoso into a repository, commit and push it or
-- without any command (delete the whole line) in order to enable cron.
-Cron executes git_import or git_update (depending on 'CRON_JOB') every 5 minutes.
+- without any command (delete the whole `command` line) in order to enable cron.
+Cron executes `git_import` or `git_dump` (depending on the value of the variable `CRON_JOB`) every 5 minutes.

 # Information for the future